Fall 2020 Connections 1 Seminars

 What is a ‘self’?
 Why do we talk about identity?
 Very different, often contradictory, yet intriguing answers to questions like these have been formulated by psychologists, sociologists, philosophers, filmmakers, novelists, poets, dramatists, and choreographers, among others.
 In this course, we engage these varying perspectives on identity and the self.
 Through discussions, writing assignments, and in-class exercises, we will discover that the notions of the ‘self’ in aesthetic works and in academic disciplines are often interrelated in interesting and surprising ways.

 CNX 173.
-The Politics and Culture of Food.
+Politics and Culture of Food.

 We are what we eat.
 Our identities are tied up with our food ways.
 Food is more than just calories consumed to sustain life: this course explores how food is central to our sociocultural being and the politics of food production and consumption.
 Throughout, we will read lots of great food writers and do a lot of our own writing about food.
 Offered online during Fall 2020.

-CONNECTIONS I TOPICS COURSES
+FALL 2020 CONNECTIONS 1 TOPICS COURSES

 CNX 102.
-Thinking About Seeing.
+Thinking about Seeing.
 Kaufer

 CNX 140.
-Who Owns Culture?
+Who Owns Culture?.
 Aleci

 CNX 144.
 World Cup Connections: The Global Game in Context.
 Mitchell